CaliZam/mysql-api/README.md

 # SIMPLE MYSQL-API

-a simple my-sql apy with swagger docs
+a simple my-sql apy with swagger documentation